dylan-jayatilaka/dylan-jayatilaka.github.io/_posts/2014-09-20-super-quick-summary-of-qm.md

 descibed by only *six numbers* : three coordinates \\(x \\), \\( y\\) and
 \\(z\\) and three velocities \\(v_x\\), \\(v_y\\), and \\(v_z\\).
-By contrast, a quantum mechanical particle requires an *infinite number of numbers to describe it*.
-It requires the whole shape of the wavefunction in the plotted graph to be tabulated for you.
+By contrast, a quantum mechanical particle requires an *infinite number of numbers to describe it* since it requires the whole shape of the wavefunction in the plotted graph to be tabulated for you.
 Either that, or you have to write a mathematical function such as \\( \psi(x) = \sin x \\) to describe its shape.
 That’s why the Schrodinger equation is not a normal equation but a